AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services.Interfaces/IExternalReferenceResolver/LoadOrGetReferencedDocument.md

 IExternalReferenceResolver.LoadOrGetReferencedDocument Method (CAEXDocument, String)
 ====================================================================================
-AutomationML 2.1 APIDetermines, if the provided path contains an alias and gets the resolved document for that alias if it is already resolved.
+Determines, if the provided path contains an alias and gets the resolved document for that alias if it is already resolved.
 If the reference has not been resolved it is resolved.

   **Namespace:**  [Aml.Engine.Services.Interfaces][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)